Before you can understand hope in your relationship, we have to ask. What does hope mean to you?

 In relationships, there are two main ways that hope plays out.

 Many of us are guilty of this.
-Instead of our relationship being in the here and now and being grounded to what’s important, we yearn for what’s ahead.
+Instead of our relationship being in the here and now and being grounded in what’s important, we yearn for what’s ahead.
 Could this be down to your partner being emotionally unavailable?
-You can’t live in the moment but long for what’s ahead, hoping it will get better?
+You can’t live in the moment but long for what’s ahead, hoping it will get better.

 The second way hope plays out in our relationship is when we want our partner to change.
 This transpires when there’s an unequal dynamic and a lack of clear communication.
 An example of this could be that you come home from work after a hectic day and hope that your partner has made dinner for you.
 Yes, you’ve asked them to put dinner on if their home first, put a washing on or load the dishwasher, but you haven’t actually sat down and talked about it, instead hoping that they hear you.

 But what exactly makes you sure your partner can do the things you want them to do?
 Do you think they’re capable of change?
 Loading the washing machine and making dinner for your return home is one thing, but is your other half emotionally available?

 That’s a whole other ball game.
 Being emotionally vacant can be hugely damaging, and it can, in fact, cause you to lose hope.